BrianHenryIE/XMPPFrameworkLogger/README.md

 ## Background

 [XMPP](https://xmpp.org/) is a protocol for real-time communication, most commonly understood as used in chat apps.
-[XMPPFramework](https://github.com/robbiehanson/XMPPFramework) is a popular Objective-C XMPP framework.
-XMPP opens a TCP socket and the XMPP standard dictates the use of TLS. [tcpdump](http://www.tcpdump.org/)'s output is thus garbled nonsense and traditional HTTPS MITM proxies, e.g. [Charles](https://www.charlesproxy.com/), [mitmproxy](https://mitmproxy.org/), don't provide the tooling to supply a certificate of our choosing in this case (it's not HTTP).
+[XMPPFramework](https://github.com/robbiehanson/XMPPFramework) is its most popular Objective-C library.
+XMPP opens a TCP socket and the XMPP standard dictates the use of TLS.
+Thus, after the TLS connection is negotiated, [tcpdump](http://www.tcpdump.org/)'s output is garbled nonsense.
+Traditional HTTPS MITM proxies, e.g. [Charles](https://www.charlesproxy.com/), [mitmproxy](https://mitmproxy.org/), don't provide the tooling to supply a certificate of our choosing in this case (it's not HTTP).

-Fortunately, in Objective-C, when a method is called, the memory location of the class's method is looked up in table using the method's name as a string.
+Fortunately, in Objective-C, when a method is called, the memory location of the class's method is looked up in table using the method's name as a string for reference.
 This table can be altered at runtime, allowing replacing classes' method implementations with our own.
 This is called [swizzling](https://nshipster.com/method-swizzling/).

 On iOS this requires a jailbroken iPhone.